-Tom Hnasko, PhD, earned a BS in pharmacology and toxicology from the University of Wisconsin-Madison and a PhD in neurobiology and behavior from the University of Washington.
-He was a postdoctoral fellow at the University of California, San Francisco.
-In 2012 he joined the Department of Neurosciences at the University of California, San Diego, where he is currently Associate Professor.
-His lab uses mouse genetics and molecular and physiological tools to study mesolimbic and basal ganglia neural circuits that guide volitional behavior.
-A major focus is the study of diverse cell types and circuits in the ventral midbrain, including the substantia nigra and ventral tegmental area, with a special focus on neurotransmitter co-release and on how changes in these circuits contribute to neuropsychiatric diseases including addiction and Parkinson’s disease.
+Tom Hnasko, PhD, is professor of neurosciences at the University of California, San Diego (UCSD).
+His lab uses mouse genetics and molecular and physiological tools to study the neural circuits that guide actions that are initiated by an individual (also known as volitional behavior).
+A major focus is the study of diverse cell types and circuits in the region of the brain that houses dopamine neurons, including the substantia nigra and ventral tegmental area, with a special focus on neurotransmitter co-release, and on how changes in these circuits contribute to neuropsychiatric diseases including addiction and Parkinson’s disease.
+Dr. Hnasko earned a BS in pharmacology and toxicology from the University of Wisconsin-Madison (1999) and a PhD in neurobiology and behavior from the University of Washington (2006).
+He was a postdoctoral fellow at the University of California, San Francisco before joining the faculty at UCSD in 2012.

 Associated Grants